klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 - (c) If the pleading or any other court submission was filed through an accredited courier service, the filing shall be proven by an affidavit of service of the person who brought the pleading or other document to the service provider, together with the courier's official receipt and document tracking number.

 - (d) If the pleading or any other court submission was filed by electronic mail, the same shall be proven by an affidavit of electronic filing of the filing party accompanied by a paper copy of the pleading or other document transmitted or a written or stamped acknowledgment of its filing by the clerk of court.
-If the paper copy sent by electronic mail was filed by registered mail, paragraph (b) of this §applies.
+If the paper copy sent by electronic mail was filed by registered mail, paragraph (b) of this section applies.

 - (e) If the pleading or any other court submission was filed through other authorized electronic means, the same shall be proven by an affidavit of electronic filing of the filing party accompanied by a copy of the electronic acknowledgment of its filing by the court.